We have gathered together the most common FAQs here with links to further reading.

 According to the law, an employer is obliged to provide, at the latest one month after the employee has begun work, written information about working conditions.
 Terms should be formulated as an employment contract.

-The Swedish Association of Graduate Engineers has concluded collective agreements within virtually all industries on the Swedish labour market.
-Members may contact our Advisory Services where an official can help you review your employment contract or send you the appropriate collective agreement for your industry before you sign the contract.
+The Swedish Association of Graduate Engineers has concluded collective bargaining agreements within virtually all industries on the Swedish labour market.
+Members may contact our Advisory Services where an official can help you review your employment contract or send you the appropriate collective bargaining agreement for your industry before you sign the contract.

 There is no obligation for you to place your own car at your employer's disposal for business travel if you have not agreed to this at the commencement of your employment.
 The assumption, therefore, is that if the employer requires you to use a car when you are at work, the employer must provide one.

 If you have agreed to use your own car for work, it is important that the rules for financial compensation are clear.
 Compensation levels are not regulated by law.
-Nor is it common for such compensation to be regulated in collective agreements.
+Nor is it common for such compensation to be regulated in collective bargaining agreements.
 If there are no existing travel regulations at your workplace, you must therefore agree the level of compensation with your employer.

 It is not unusual for employers to compensate their employees with SEK 18:50 per mile, tax free.
 This is a standard amount set by the tax authority and is intended to cover expenses for fuel and other costs.
 Because the car actually costs more than that, e.g. through wear and tear and insurance costs, the mileage compensation should be higher than just the tax-free part.
 The employer should also compensate you for any parking fees and toll charges.
 If you receive higher compensation than the tax-free amount, you will have to pay income tax for the excess amount.